Australian Tertiary Admission Rank (ATAR)

 It is a number between 0.00 and 99.95 and indicates a student’s position relative to all the students who started high school with them in Year 7.
-So, an ATAR of 80.00 means that you are 20% from the top of your Year 7 group, not your Year 12 group.
+So, an ATAR of 80.00 means that you are 20 per cent from the top of your Year 7 group, not your Year 12 group.

 The average ATAR is usually around 70.00.

 If everyone from Year 7 went on to achieve an ATAR, the average ATAR would be 50.00.
-But because some students leave early and the ones that stay on to receive an ATAR are a smaller, more academically able group, the average ATAR is higher.
+But because some students leave early and the ones who stay on to receive an ATAR are a smaller, more academically able group, the average ATAR is higher.